garyellis/git-builder/README.md

 # git-builder
-helper to build and package git from source
+A Helper for building and packaging git from source